mousebelt/mousekyc/README.md

 ### Do I Want This?

+This is probably a question for your legal advisor, which we are not a substitute for.
+This can help you fill some of the requirements laid out for your project.
+Typical users, however, are projects with ICO dashboards and exchanges.

 ### Project Structure

 There are three components: A user-facing registration application, a backend server application and an admin panel.